zakenaio/ci2023dfs-p1-site-main/README.md

 Some images and important information got its own sections, to left or right slightly over the main content sections for a better overview.
 Some images hides on mobile to make it less cluttred so it wont spam the visitor with images.

+Converted all the images to webp and changed sizes to lower loading times.